Find Affordable College Courses

 Full Design & Applied Arts at The Modern College of Design Report

-You’ll be in good company if you decide to attend University of Cincinnati - Main Campus.
-It ranked #2 on our 2023 Best Design & Applied Arts Bachelor’s Degree Schools in Ohio list.
-Located in the city of Cincinnati, UC is a public school with a very large student population.
+Out of the 18 schools in Ohio that were part of this year’s ranking, University of Cincinnati - Main Campus landed the # 2 spot on the list.
+Located in the large city of Cincinnati, UC is a public college with a very large student population.

 On average, design graduates from UC take out $24,382 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $365, assuming that the borrower is on a 10-year repayment plan.